oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_data_science_notebook_session_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
                                             <div>The shape used to launch the notebook session compute instance.
-The list of available shapes in a given compartment can be retrieved from the `ListNotebookSessionShapes` endpoint.</div>
+The list of available shapes in a given compartment can be retrieved using the `ListNotebookSessionShapes` endpoint.</div>
                                         <br/>
                                             <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">VM.Standard2.1</div>